mvolkmann/blog/src/neovim.md

 ### Status Line

 AstroNvim uses the {% aTargetBlank "https://github.com/rebelot/heirline.nvim",
-"heirline.nvim" %} plugin to render a nice status line that includes lots of information about the current Git repository.
+"heirline.nvim" %} plugin to render a nice status line.
-This is enabled by default.
+This includes information about the current Git repository such as the current branch and number of modified files.

 ### Git Integration